configcat/docs/website/docs/sdk-reference/python.md

 | `flag_overrides`                    | Local feature flag & setting overrides.
 [More about feature flag overrides](#flag-overrides)         | None |

 :::caution
 Auto polling mode utilizes its polling job in a `threading.Thread` object.
-If you are running your application behind an uWSGI web server, the auto polling mode may not work as expected, because the uWSGI web server disables Python's threading by default.
+If you are running your application behind an uWSGI web server, the auto polling mode may not work as expected because the uWSGI web server disables Python's threading by default.
 Please [enable threading](https://uwsgi-docs.readthedocs.io/en/latest/Options.html#enable-threads) or switch to another polling mode in this case.
 :::

 ### Lazy loading